cheriejw/cheriejw.me/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## Updating Website for Future Cherie
+- About
+  - In `app/about/about.component.ts`, I didn't find it necessary to absract this out in a seprate data-file.
+- Projects _(Sorry, its not very DRY but, could be worse.)_
+  - TO UPDATE THE CONTENT FROM SUBMENU OF PROJECT SECTION UI & ONWARD
+    - In `app/projects/project-data`, there is `0`, `1`, and `2`.
+These represent your 3 groups in the main menu of your project section of your website.
+    - In side each of these nondescript folders are `more nondescript folders`, an `index.html` file, and a `subject-info.json` file.
+    - The `subject-info.json` file is where (mildly) human-readable content is.
+The `id` in each `projectList` item corresponds to the `more nondescript folders` referenced earlier.
+    - The `more nondescript folders` (should) each have an `index.html` and a `subject-info.json` (sound familiar?)

 ## Milestones
 - [ ] Port over existing work from Jekyll.
     - [x] Home